tianmoul/Monitor-Switching-Guide/README.md

 ## 🎯 Project Overview

 A software + hardware combination solution to achieve seamless monitor input source switching between Windows and macOS devices, supporting one-touch switching of dual monitor input sources between Mac and PC.
+I have two screens, one connected to a PC and the other to a Mac.
+Tired of constantly switching the input source manually, I decided to take matters into my own hands.
+Drawing inspiration from various videos and blogs, I implemented a solution that not only addressed the issue but also included updates for outdated software and streamlined some of the overly complicated methods I found online.

 ## 💻 System Requirements